 7.1.For the purpose of guarding the buildings and rooms owned and used by the university, and protecting the people and property in them, the university has a legitimate interest to use a video surveillance system.
-In doing so, the university follows the Regulations for Ensuring Security in Buildings of the University of Tartu and Technical Requirements for Security Systems and Requirements for Passive Means of Protection and Electronic Security Systems.
+In doing so, the university follows the Regulations for ensuring security in buildings of the University of Tartu and Technical requirements for security systems and requirements for passive means of protection and electronic security systems.
 When video surveillance equipment is installed, the university will ensure that the surveillance covers the immediate surroundings and entrances to the building, accesses to other floors and, if necessary, doors to special-purpose rooms.
-Information on the use of video surveillance is communicated by means of a sign placed at the front door.
+The use of the video surveillance system in the building is communicated on a sign placed on the front door.

-7.4.
-The video surveillance system saves the video recordings on the university’s central servers, where they are stored for 30 calendar days.
+7.3.
+The video surveillance system saves the video recordings on the university’s central servers where they are stored for 30 calendar days.

 8.1.
 The university records its most important events and allows third persons to view video and photo materials of public interest on the UTTV video portal and the university website.
 The university also records teaching and research activities (for example, conferences and lectures) at the request of structural units.
 The controller of the personal data created as a result of video and photo recording, primarily the images of persons, is the university.

 8.2.
 For historical and cultural purposes, the university stores photo and video material for an unspecified term.
 The university may use photos taken at public events in the social media and for advertising campaigns without asking the consent of the person.